-EMERGENCY DRILLS -FIRE, EARTHQUAKE/TSUNAMI AND OTHER EMERGENCY DRILLS
+EMERGENCY DRILLS - FIRE, EARTHQUAKE, SAFETY THREATS AND OTHER EMERGENCY DRILLS

-- 1. Instruction on fire, earthquake/tsunami dangers and other emergency drills for students shall be conducted for at least 30 minutes each school month. - 2.
+- 1. Instruction on fire, earthquake, safety threats, and tsunami dangers, and drills shall be conducted for at least 30 minutes each school month in accordance with the requirements of law. - 2.
 At least one fire drill, which includes routes and methods of exiting the school building, will be conducted each month for students in grades K-12.
 At least one fire drill will be conducted within the first 10 days of the school year. - 3.
-At least three two drills on earthquakes/tsunami and two drills for safety threats for students will be conducted each year for students in grades K-12.
-Drills and instruction on safety threats shall include procedures related to lockdown, lockout, shelter in place and evacuation and other actions to take when there is a threat to safety. - 4.
-A map/diagram of the fire escape route to be followed is posted near all classroom doorways and reviewed with students.
-When the fire alarm is sounded, students must follow the direction of staff quickly, quietly and in an orderly fashion.
+At least three drills on earthquakes that include tsunami drills (for schools that are located within the tsunami zone) will be conducted each year.
+Drills and instruction on tsunami hazard emergencies will include immediate evacuation after an earthquake when appropriate or after a tsunami warning.
+At least two drills on safety threats will be conducted each year.
+Drills and instruction on safety threats shall include procedures related to lockdown, lockout, shelter in place, evacuation, and other actions to take when there is a threat to safety. - 4.
+A map/diagram of the fire escape route is posted near all classroom doorways and reviewed with students.
+When the fire alarm is sounded, students must follow the direction of staff quickly, quietly, and in an orderly fashion. - 5.
+A map of the fire and/or tsunami hazard escape route to be followed is posted near classroom doorways and reviewed with the students.
+When the fire alarm or tsunami warning is sounded, students must follow the directions of staff quickly, quietly, and in an orderly fashion.